-Issue or challenge Explanation Changing demands and economic conditions will impact when and how goods are moved.Online purchasing (e-commerce) has grown rapidly in Calgary for both individual consumers and for businesses.
-The demand for immediate pick-up and delivery h also grown.
+Table 3-2: Addressing emerging trends and needs Issue or challenge Explanation Changing demands and economic conditions will impact when and how goods are moved.
+Online purchasing (e-commerce) has grown rapidly in Calgary for both individual consumers and for businesses.
+The demand for immediate pick-up and delivery has also grown.
 In the meantime, the economy continues to evolve, with longer store opening hours and people working from their homes becoming commonplace.
-All these changes have impacted goods movement, in several ways: as of Consumer products are increasingly being delivered to residences in addition to businesses, warehouses and stores. lion This has resulted in increased growth in residential deliveries and in the frequency of express deliveries, which in turn are causing a shift to smalle vehicles for the final portion of the trip between the distribution centre and destination (last kilometre) r the Deliveries are increasingly being made outside the traditional 9-5 work ho into evenings and weekends.
-This means that deliveries are being made outside traditional business hours to, for example, restaurants that are located next to high-density condo towers. urs There is increased demand for highly specialized ("right glove") services, such as the transfer of tissue and fluids between hospitals to meet surgery requirements and schedules. / Disruptive technologies, such as Uber-like apps that allow individuals to informally move small parcels on demand, are emerging as competitors to established courier and delivery companies.
-One result is that anyone car a courier. be Manufacturing and distribution processes are increasingly being automate One result is that these processes can operate 24/7.
-Another is that driven not only delivery the product, but may also assemble and install it. d. do More traditional types of goods movement also continue to grow, as exemplified b У restocking of neighbourhood supermarkets and the delivery of aggregates to construction sites.
-In the meantime, rising costs and increased efficiencies are leading to greater use of long-combination vehicles (double and triple trailers haule by a single tractor) and although these vehicles typically cannot venture too far fr ed
+All of these changes have impacted goods movement, in several ways: Consumer products are increasingly being delivered to residences in addition to businesses, warehouses and stores.
+This has resulted in increased growth in residential deliveries and in the frequency of express deliveries, which in turn are causing a shift to smaller vehicles for the final portion of the trip between the distribution centre and the destination (last kilometre) Deliveries are increasingly being made outside the traditional 9-5 work hours into evenings and weekends.
+This means that deliveries are being made outside traditional business hours to, for example, restaurants that are located next to high-density condo towers.
+There is increased demand for highly specialized ("right glove") services, such as the transfer of tissue and fluids between hospitals to meet surgery requirements and schedules.
+Disruptive technologies, such as Uber-like apps that allow individuals to informally move small parcels on demand, are emerging as competitors to established courier and delivery companies.
+One result is that anyone can be a courier.
+Manufacturing and distribution processes are increasingly being automated.
+One result is that these processes can operate 24/7.
+Another is that driver do not only delivery the product, but may also assemble and install it. by a single tractor) and, although these vehicles typically cannot venture too far from